-The intermediate precision of the panel is controlled by comparing the pairs of medians obtained by analyzing a number of samples, between 6 and 10, in duplicate.
+The intermediate precision of the panel is controlled by comparing the pairs of medians obtained by analyzing a number of duplicated samples, between 6 and 10, (12-20 analysed samples, in total).

 The panel leader should keep a record of the historical performance of the panel in an appropriate database as well as in tabulated form.